 Obviously if you do not have 5 binds you omit the 5th.
-For players with extremely imbalanced combat stats and/or lack of elite dg diaries done it is possible that range or mage may be a better choice of primary weapon compared to melee, if you are in this position explain your situation to an active admin or reviewer and they will help decide on the best bind setup for your stats.
-Consult the Binds Guide for more detailed information on acceptable binds.
+For players with imbalanced combat stats and/or lack of elite dg diaries done it is possible that melee or mage may be a better choice of primary weapon compared to range, if you are in this position explain your situation to an active admin or reviewer and they will help decide on the best bind setup for your stats.

-Finally, DGS members and applicants are required to have their kinship rings setup as follows (those who choose range as their secondary attack style upgrade the desperado ring, while magic users upgrade the blazer ring):
+Finally, DGS members and applicants are required to have their kinship rings setup as follows (those who choose magic as their secondary attack style upgrade the blitzer ring, while melee users upgrade the berserker ring):

-For people ELITE DIARIES DONE Your primary ring should be gatherer (for damage reduction for failing doors), your quick-switch ring desperado or blazer according to your binds, and your secondary should be berserker to always have it since it’s the most important ring.
+For people ELITE DIARIES DONE Your primary and quickswitch should be set to sniper and blitzer, and your secondary should be desperado to always have it since it’s the most important ring.

-For people WITHOUT elite diaries done: Your primary ring should be berserker.
-Your quickswitch should be desperado or blazer, and your secondary should be sniper.
+For people WITHOUT elite diaries done: Your primary ring should be desperado.
+Your quickswitch should be blitzer, and your secondary should be sniper.
 The reasoning behind this is secondary rings don't receive their full affect until elite diaries are complete.